huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_agency.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The agency ID.
-* `duration` - Validity period of an agency.
-The default value is null, indicating that the agency is permanently valid.
 * `expire_time` - The expiration time of agency.
 * `create_time` - The time when the agency was created.